 We are required to test definite lived long-lived assets, which include, among other items, customer relationships, developed technology, property, and equipment, when indicators of impairment are present.
 For purposes of this test, long-lived assets are grouped with other assets and liabilities at the lowest level for which identifiable cash flows are largely independent of the cash flows of other assets and liabilities.
 The test for recoverability compares the undiscounted future cash flows of the long-lived asset group to its carrying value.
 If the carrying values of the long-lived asset group exceed the future cash flows, the assets are considered to be potentially impaired.
-The next step in the impairment measurement process is to determine the fair value of the group are less than the carrying values, an impairment charge is recorded equal to the excess of the aggregate carrying value of the group over the aggregate fair value.
+The next step in the impairment measurement process is to determine the fair value of the individual net assets within the long-lived asset group.
+If the aggregate fair values of the individual net assets of the group are less than the carrying values, an impairment charge is recorded equal to the excess of the aggregate carrying value of the group over the aggregate fair value.
 The loss is allocated to each asset within the group based on their relative carrying values, with no asset reduced below its fair value.
 The identification and evaluation of a potential impairment requires judgment and is subject to change if events or circumstances pertaining to our business change.
 No events have occurred that would require an impairment assessment of our long-lived asset groups during the year ended June 30, 2012.